 Remember to read the next page, so you don’t go out thinking Dee stinks!

-*Zooming in is highly recommended (depending on your device).
+*Zooming in is highly recommended (depending on your mobile device).

 Anyway, let’s take a look at the touchdown from Andy Dalton to Marvin Jones…